skidder/skidder.github.io/_posts/2016-10-20-flink-cep-time-windowing.md

    1. Select for *timeout* on CEP pattern
      1. Send alert message to external system to mark alert as auto-resolved

-The events that feed into the first alerting CEP pattern is the windowed & transformed upstream; the events include the error-rate observed over a counting window in various dimensions.
+The events that feed into the first alerting CEP pattern are the result of window & transformation operations performed upstream; the events include the error-rate observed over a counting-window in various dimensions.
 I noticed that the transformed events were not triggering the CEP pattern conditions as I'd expected.
 No errors were reported either.

 The CEP pattern for triggering alerts looks like: